digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 An ``owner`` must have an account contract with a ``custodian`` before a holding contract can be created.

-This is similar to how in the real world you need to open a bank account before you can use the bank’s services.
+This is similar to how, in the real world, you need to open a bank account before you can use the bank’s services.

 In the library, accounts are used to prevent holding transfers to